stabilaclick/stabila-api-python/docs/index.rst

-TronAPI
+stabilaAPI
 =======

-TronAPI is a python library for interacting with Tron Protocol.
+stabilaAPI is a python library for interacting with stabila Protocol.

 Contents
 --------